Home | Simulations

 As Featured In

-This test determines the susceptibility of a microbial species against different antibiotic agents.
+The antibiotic sensitivity virtual lab test determines the susceptibility of a microbial species against different antibiotic agents.

 Learning Objectives (ILO’s)

-• To perform the test.
+• To perform the test using diffusion virtual lab procedures

 Theoretical Background/Context